-- 1. Support a multi-modal transportation network that is integrated with land uses, where destinations are easily connected by accessible paths. - 2.
-Support compliance with transportation design standards. - 3.
-Support the development of mode-choice corridors for bicycles, pedestrian and public transportation. - Support and coordinate with the Corpus Christi Metropolitan Planning Organization's projects, plans, and initiatives. - Encourage planning effectively for future streets and highways capable of carrying projected traffic flows and protect future street right-of-ways from being obstructed with development. - 6.
+- Support a multi-modal transportation network that is integrated with land uses, where destinations are easily connected by accessible paths. - Support compliance with transportation design standards. - 3.
+Support the development of mode-choice corridors for bicycles, pedestrian and public transportation. - Support and coordinate with the Corpus Christi Metropolitan Planning Organization's projects, plans, and initiatives. - 5.
+Encourage planning effectively for future streets and highways capable of carrying projected traffic flows and protect future street right-of-ways from being obstructed with development. - 6.
 Provide convenient access to industrial areas. - 7.
 Special routes leading away from the city and isolated from major activity centers should be designated for the transport of hazardous materials. - Truck loading facilities, which often produce traffic congestion, noise, and road wear, should be properly located and designed to prevent conflicts with other land use activities. - 9.
-Encourage governmental partnerships to upgrade and construct streets serving storage and shipping terminals at the Port of Corpus Christi to accommodate demand. - 10.
-Promote desirable patterns of development consistent with the Urban Transportation and Future Land Use Plans. - 11.
-Support the improvement and aesthetics of major thoroughfares and city entrances. - Support a long-term program to repair existing streets and regularly maintain the system to minimize life-cycle costs. - 2.
-Support adequate and balanced funding sources for longterm operation and maintenance of the street network. - 3.
+Encourage governmental partnerships to upgrade and construct streets serving storage and shipping terminals at the Port of Corpus Christi to accommodate demand. - Promote desirable patterns of development consistent with the Urban Transportation and Future Land Use Plans. - 11.
+Support the improvement and aesthetics of major thoroughfares and city entrances. - 2.
+Corpus Christi's street system is designed, constructed, and maintained to standards for long-term effective and safe use. - Support a long-term program to repair existing streets and regularly maintain the system to minimize life-cycle costs. - 2.
+Support adequate and balanced funding sources for long-term operation and maintenance of the street network. - 3.
 Support the integration of transportation and neighborhood planning with utility infrastructure planning. - 4.
 The City should periodically review its street cleaning and paving policies to insure that all city streets are as clean as possible and to reduce airborne dust. - 5.
 Support the utilization of road improvements to stimulate redevelopment and orderly growth. - 6.
-Support appropriate vehicular speeds and bicycle/ pedestrian use on neighborhood streets.
+Support appropriate vehicular speeds and bicycle/pedestrian use on neighborhood streets.